AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/edit-create-risk-types.md

    >[!NOTE]
    >
-   >If you need to edit a custom risk type, see the section [Edit existing risk types](#edit-existing-risk-types) in this article.
+   >If you need to edit a custom risk type, see the section [[!UICONTROL Edit existing] risk types](#edit-existing-risk-types) in this article.

 ## Attach risks with risk types on projects